fangyuan-ksgk/Pokemon-Agent/README.md

-# Pokemon-Agent
-Build a virtual agent to play pokemon
+# VLM agents to play Pokemon Red with self-evolving heuristics